kleitherer/opencv-localization-filters/README.md

+## Problem 2: Linear Filtering

+### Goal:
+Wrote correlate image function which ran horizontal and vertical edge detection filter and generated resulting images.

 ## Dependencies
-Python package dependencies for this assignment are listed in the `requirements.txt` file and can be automatically installed by
+Python package dependencies for this assignment are listed in the `requirements.txt` file and can be automatically installed by...
 ```
 pip install -r requirements.txt
 ```